 Important Notes!

-• This feature works with all LCD or SetApp enabled single and three-phase residential inverters, as well as all commercial inverters with FW version 2.1.1, 3.1.1, and 4.1.1 or higher.
+• NRO is available for all single and three-phase residential inverters, as well as all commercial inverters with FW version 3.x.x, 4.x.x or higher.

-• This feature is available for all PV system configurations and setups, i.e. with or without a meter; with or without a battery; any number of smart loads, etc.
+• This feature is available for all PV system configurations and setups, i.e., with or without a battery; any number of smart loads, etc.

-• To make sure that the negative rate optimization feature works correctly, it is important to add in the additional fees being charged into the application.
+• To make sure that the negative rate optimization feature works correctly, it is important to add the additional fees being charged into the application, on the Utility Rates screen.
 You can find these amounts on your electricity bill or by contacting your electricity supplier directly.

 • Some countries have divided their area into separate Bidding Zones.
-If this feature is available in your country, it appears in the Utility Rates screen where you may select your Bidding zone.
+If this feature is available in your country, it appears on the Utility Rates screen where you may select your Bidding zone.

 Don’t wait!